Sri Lanka's ousted leader Gotabaya Rajapaksa leaves for the US with family

 According to officials at the Bandaranaike International Airport, Rajapaksa and his family left for the US via Dubai on Monday morning, multiple Colombo-based papers reported.

-Gotabaya Rajapaksa had been accompanied by his wife Ayoma Rajapaksa, his son Manor Rajapaksa, his daughter-in-law, and his grandchild.
+Gotabaya Rajapaksa was accompanied by his wife Ayoma Rajapaksa, his son Manor Rajapaksa, his daughter-in-law, and his grandchild.

 The group had left for the US via Dubai on an Emirates Airline flight at 2.55 AM on Tuesday.